My Story

 Out of all of that stress, loss, and hard lessons one amazing thing happened.
 I met the love of my life and got married!
 The two of us became more involved with the business owners.
 However, we weren’t happy.
 We were also given several false hopes of additional businesses or housing opportunities that never happened.
 Eventually, we began to cut ties.

 We rented a house and started building our life together.
 Things were progressing.
 Together, we were paying debt and working as a team.
 No longer involved with any of the wild ventures of the past year.
-Even while both of us were working I still managed to continue building my online businesses and growing our investment portfolio.
+Even while both of us were working, I still managed to continue building my online businesses and growing our investment portfolio.

 Then Covid happened and, in 2020, my wife and I both became unemployed.
 I began buying and selling items online and at auctions once again for some extra income.
-Fortunately, because of our wide range of skillsets, we were both able to continue making enough money to support ourselves.
+Fortunately, because of our wide range of skills, we were both able to continue making enough money to support ourselves.
 We also got involved with several local programs to help provide stranded international workers with food and other basic essentials.

 I began recording chapters of the Bible on the Bible App and posting them on Social Media Ministries.
 I thought that even if I wasn’t able to record sermons, I could at least get some content out there.
-In May of 2020, I was contacted by the creators of The Bible App asking me to remove my content.
+YouVersion was okay with this.
+Biblica also was okay with this as long as it was less than 500 verses or less than an entire book.
+Since I was doing one video per chapter, my request fit within their usage guidelines.

 My wife and I continued to work hard on our multiple endeavors and eventually, I took a temporary job as a Census taker for some extra income.
 We also took on several landscaping jobs together.
 Then, in May of 2021, I finally committed to Social Media Ministries and started the process to become a non-profit entity.
 We put everything on a credit card and dove deeper into debt.